 Rhythm Pharmaceuticals, Inc. 500 Boylston Street, 11th Floor Boston, MA 02116 Attention: Secretary

-You may also find a copy of this Proxy Statement and our Annual Report (with exhibits) on the SEC website at www.sec.gov.
+You may also find a copy of this Proxy Statement and our 2018 Annual Report on Form 10-K (with exhibits) on the SEC website at www.sec.gov.

 Stockholders Sharing an Address / Household